Sanctions trump patriotism for Russian banks in Crimea

 It has been followed by two small Russia-focused regional banks whose limited business activities - they have few dealings outside Russia - means they have less to fear from sanctions than larger financial institutions with international exposure.

-For Crimea's small businesses and residents, the lack of options has translated into long queues at hastily furnished branches like this one in the Crimean capital of Simferopol to open ruble accounts.
+For Crimea's small businesses and residents, the lack of options has translated into long queues at hastily furnished branches like this one in the Crimean capital of Simferopol to open rouble accounts.

 "One of the most pressing problems is the banking system," Alexander Batalin, chairman of electrical tools manufacturer Phiolent, who opened an account at RNCB last week.